How Much Does a New Kitchen Cost?

 If your current kitchen is outdated or damaged, then you may want to consider installing a new kitchen.
 A newly fitted kitchen usually consists of new cabinets, worktops, appliances, wall decoration and tiles.

-The cost of a new kitchen will vary depending on the quality you choose, for instance, a basic kitchen with only essential kitchen items is typically priced at £4000 to £10,000, while average kitchen prices range from £5000 to £12,000.
+The cost of a new kitchen will vary depending on the quality you choose.
+A basic kitchen with only essential kitchen items is typically priced at £4000 to £10,000, while average kitchen prices range from £5000 to £12,000.

 If you have a higher budget then you could consider investing in a premium kitchen, which is normally priced at around £13,000 to £20,000 and will include high-quality cabinets and smart appliances.